OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 With OSLC being based on REST, an OSLC Server can relatively easily be documented using [OpenApi/Swagger](https://swagger.io/).

-The instructions below are based on [Swagger Core JAX RS Project Setup 1.5.X](https://github.com/swagger-api/swagger-core/wiki/Swagger-Core-JAX-RS-Project-Setup-1.5.X), compiled for a typical OSLC4J project.
+The instructions below are based on [Swagger Core JAX RS Project Setup 1.5.X](https://github.com/swagger-api/swagger-core/wiki/Swagger-Core-JAX-RS-Project-Setup-1.5.X), compiled for a typical Lyo project.
 The instructions are also partially base on
 [Co-hosting Swagger UI with your Jersey REST API using Maven dependencies](https://medium.com/shark-bytes/co-hosting-swagger-ui-with-your-jersey-rest-api-using-maven-dependencies-44d88ae85bf8).
-The instructions provide the minimal settings necessary for an OSLC4J project.
+The instructions provide the minimal settings necessary for a Lyo project.

 ### Add Maven dependencies